Inputs

 If you prefer to preserve errors by default, you can change the default behavior by modifying the preserveErrors config option.
 This can be done globally or for a single form:

-<FormKit type="form" @submit="() => false" id="register" :config="{ preserveErrors: true }"> <FormKit name="username" label="Username" help="Select a new username" /> <FormKit name="password" label="Password" /></FormKit>
+<FormKit type="form" onSubmit={() => false} id="register" config={{ preserveErrors: true }}> <FormKit name="username" label="Username" help="Select a new username" /> <FormKit name="password" label="Password" /></FormKit>

 Select a new username

-import { setErrors, clearErrors } from '@formkit/vue'
+import { setErrors, clearErrors } from '@formkit/react'

 Input errors